peterlacko/gooddata-ui/docs/filter_visual_components.md

 }
 ```

-## Measure filters
+# Filters set on a specific measure

-You can set a filter on a specific measure.
-This is helpful when you have duplicate measures with diferent filters.
+Applying a filter to a specific measure is helpful when you have duplicate measures with different filters.

-To set a measure filter, pass an array of attribute filters or date filters as the `filters` prop inside the measure definition.
+To apply a filter to a specific measure, pass an array of attribute filters or date filters as the `filters` prop inside the definition of this measure.

 ```jsx
 <div style={{ height: 300 }}>